logikum/md-doc-site/contents/1.0/documentation/controls/context.md

 # Context object

-A control function has one parameter, a context object.
-It has the following properties and methods:
+A control function has one parameter, the context object that has the following properties and methods:

 ### Properties